Xiucheng-Zhang/XiuchengZhang/_pages/about.md

 ### Computational Cognitive Architecture with Awareness of Real-world Contexts for Affordance-based Task Planning ###
 Ziqi Pan, **Xiucheng Zhang**, Zisu Li, Zhenhui Peng, Mingming Fan, Xiaojuan Ma
 CHI 2025 under-review
+The PDF of this paper is not available at the moment as it is still under review.
+Welcome to contact me for more details.
 [🔗 PDF](http://example.com/path-to-pdf.pdf)

+### Computational Cognitive Architecture with Awareness of Real-world Contexts for Affordance-based Task Planning ###
+Ziqi Pan, **Xiucheng Zhang**, Zisu Li, Zhenhui Peng, Mingming Fan, Xiaojuan Ma
+CHI 2025 under-review
+The PDF of this paper is not available at the moment as it is still under review.
+Welcome to contact me for more details.

 A data-driven personal website
 ======